nseddon/MechaCar_Statistical_Analysis/README.md

 <br>Alternate Hypothesis: Amount of vehicles purchased is influenced by several of the included metrics.
 <br><br>
 A correlation study could be performed on the initial hypothesis, to determine if there is a neglible correlation between price and purchase.
 In addition, the other metrics could be evaluated for their effect on a consumer's willingness to purchase.

-Write a short description of a statistical study that can quantify how the MechaCar performs against the competition.
-In your study design, think critically about what metrics would be of interest to a consumer: for a few examples, cost, city or highway fuel efficiency, horse power, maintenance cost, or safety rating.
-In your description, address the following questions:
-What metric or metrics are you going to test?
-What is the null hypothesis or alternative hypothesis?
-What statistical test would you use to test the hypothesis?
-And why?
-What data is needed to run the statistical test?